Global bifurcation of solutions to elliptic systems with system and domain symmetries: Main result

 \item[(B6)] There exists $\delta>0$ such that $B_{\delta}(\bR^{p})\cap(\nabla_{u}F(\cdot,\lambda))^{-1}(0)=\{0\}$ and

 for all $\lambda\in\bR\setminus\{0\}$.
 Here $B_{\delta}(X)$ denotes the open ball of radius $\delta$ in a normed space $X$. \end{enumerate}

 \begin{Remark} Assumption \textnormal{(B6)} may appear technical, but it is easy to verify in standard situations.
-Following the argument of \cite[Remark~4.1]{GolRybSte2025}, we note: \begin{enumerate}[(i)] \item If $0$ is a nondegenerate critical point of $F(\cdot,\lambda)$, then for $\delta>0$ small the degree $\deg^{\nabla}_{T^{r}}\bigl(\nabla_{u}F(\cdot,\lambda),B_{\delta}(\mathbb{R}^{p})\bigr)$ is nontrivial, hence \textnormal{(B6)} holds. \item More generally, if the Brouwer degree $\deg_{B}\bigl(\nabla_{u}F(\cdot,\lambda),B_{\delta}(\mathbb{R}^{p}),0\bigr)$ is nonzero (for example, when $0$ is a strict local minimum or maximum), then the $T^{r}$–equivariant degree is nontrivial, so \textnormal{(B6)} holds. \end{enumerate} As noted in \cite[Remark~4.3]{GolRybSte2025} (treated there for $r=1$; the same reasoning extends to any $r$), condition \textnormal{(B6)} is not limited to these cases.
+Following the argument of \cite[Remark~4.1]{GolRybSte2025}, we note: \begin{enumerate}[(i)] \item If $0$ is a nondegenerate critical point of $F(\cdot,\lambda)$, then for $\delta>0$ small the degree $\deg^{\nabla}_{T^{r}} (\nabla_{u}F(\cdot,\lambda),B_{\delta}(\mathbb{R}^{p}) )$ is nontrivial, hence \textnormal{(B6)} holds. \item More generally, if the Brouwer degree $\deg_{B} (\nabla_{u}F(\cdot,\lambda),B_{\delta}(\mathbb{R}^{p}),0 )$ is nonzero (for example, when $0$ is a strict local minimum or maximum), then the $T^{r}$–equivariant degree is nontrivial, so \textnormal{(B6)} holds. \end{enumerate} As noted in \cite[Remark~4.3]{GolRybSte2025} (treated there for $r=1$; the same reasoning extends to any $r$), condition \textnormal{(B6)} is not limited to these cases.

 Moreover, when the original symmetry is $S^{1}$, we may enlarge the symmetry group by embedding $S^{1}\subset T^{r}$ and letting the complementary torus act trivially.
 As in Remark~\ref{rem:lift-degree-to-big-torus}, nontriviality of the $S^{1}$–equivariant degree then lifts to nontriviality of the $T^{r}$–equivariant degree.
-In particular, \textnormal{(B6)} covers the $S^{1}$ condition \textnormal{(a3.2)} from \cite{GolRybSte2025}; the converse generally fails, so \textnormal{(B6)} is strictly more general. \end{Remark} \begin{Remark} The potential $F$ may be symmetric under any compact Lie group $\Gamma$, not necessarily a torus.
+In particular, \textnormal{(B6)} covers the $S^{1}$ condition \textnormal{(a3.2)} from \cite{GolRybSte2025}; the converse generally fails, so \textnormal{(B6)} is strictly more general. \end{Remark}

+\begin{Remark} The potential $F$ may be symmetric under any compact Lie group $\Gamma$, not necessarily a torus.
 One could try to replace \textnormal{(B6)} by nontriviality of the $\Gamma$–equivariant degree.
 However, nontriviality does not, in general, pass to a maximal torus under restriction and we would then have to work in the Euler ring of a product with $\Gamma$, whose multiplicative structure is generally not explicit.
 For this reason we impose \textnormal{(B6)} at the torus level requiring the $T^{r}$–equivariant degree to be nontrivial.
 This guarantees that later computations can be carried out in the Euler ring of a torus, where the structure is explicit. \end{Remark}